TheRenegadeCoder/sample-programs-website/docs/projects/fibonacci/matlab/index.md

 f = mat2str(a);

 end

 ```

 {% endraw %}

-[Fibonacci](https://sampleprograms.io/projects/fibonacci) in [Matlab](https://sampleprograms.io/languages/matlab) was written by:
+Fibonacci in [Matlab](https://sampleprograms.io/languages/matlab) was written by:

 - Gabi Herman
 - gabiherman

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Nov 05 2019 15:10:54.
-The solution was first committed on Oct 24 2019 15:37:31.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution